ggerganov/whisper.cpp/README.md

 ## OpenCL GPU support via CLBlast

 For cards and integrated GPUs that support OpenCL, the Encoder processing can be largely offloaded to the GPU through CLBlast.
-This is especially useful for users with AMD APU's or low end devices for up to ~2x speedup.
+This is especially useful for users with AMD APUs or low end devices for up to ~2x speedup.

 First, make sure you have installed `CLBlast` for your OS or Distribution: https://github.com/CNugteren/CLBlast